 Getting legally married in Mexico can be a bit of a to do and the requirements may vary between different states.
 Generally, it requires a blood test 48 hours before the ceremony and the filing of all necessary documents in Mexico (including birth certificates and appropriate documentation of divorce or death if one or both parties is getting remarried).
 All this work needs to be completed at least two days before your wedding — which is also when you’re trying to entertain wedding guests.
 You’re required to do a ceremony entirely in Spanish for it to be legal in Mexico.
 If you don’t speak Spanish fluently, you’ll need to provide a translator.
 Many couples choose to marry legally in their home state and then do a symbolic ceremony in Mexico on their wedding day.

 A Mexico wedding tradition that’s very familiar to American couples is La Tornaboda.
 It’s an after party that follows the big wedding fiesta.
 You can include your entire guest list, or just your wedding party and family.
 Other classic Mexican wedding traditions include the money dance, which is a tradition that originally came from Spain.
 To wish the wedding couple good fortune in their married life, guests present cash to the wedding couple in exchange for a dance.
+Giving favors are also part of the Mexican wedding tradition.
+Through the years, wedding organizers replaced small bundles of rice with modern souvenirs such as custom bobbleheads, candles, jars, wines, and cookies.

 Mexico-specific Favors and Flavors